Sparse-grid polynomial interpolation approximation and integration for parametric and stochastic elliptic PDEs with lognormal inputs: Elliptic PDEs with lognormal inputs

 Since the sequence $(\rho_j^{-1}) _{j \in \NN}$ belongs to $\ell_q(\NN)$, there exists $j^*$ large enough such that $\rho_j > 1$ for all $j \ge j^*$.
 Hence, there exists a constant $C$ independent of $j$ such that $B_j \le 1 + C \rho_j^{- q}$ for all $j \in \NN$, and consequently,

 \end{proof}

-{\black In the present paper, as emphazised in Introduction we want to show posibilities of non-adaptive approximation methods and convergence rates of approximation by such methods for parametric and stochastic elliptic PDEs with lognornal inputs, not to propose a specific algorithm for computing such approximations. {\black Here we do not consider Galerkin approximations}.
-To treat fully discrete approximations we assume that $f \in L_2(D)$ and that it holds the approximation property \eqref{spatialappn} in Assumption I {\black for all $ v \in W$}, see, for instance, \cite[Theorem 3.2.1]{Cia78} for the case when $D$ is a polygonal set.
-Notice that classical error estimates} yield the convergence rate $\alpha=1/d$ by using Lagrange finite elements of order at least $1$ on quasi-uniform partitions.
+In the present paper, as noticed in Introduction we want to show posibilities of non-adaptive approximation methods and convergence rates of approximation by such methods for the parametrized diffusion elliptic equation \eqref{p-ellip} with lognormal inputs.
+Here we do not consider Galerkin approximations.
+To treat fully discrete approximations we assume that $f \in L_2(D)$ and that it holds the approximation property \eqref{spatialappn} in Assumption I for all $ v \in W$, see, for instance, \cite[Theorem 3.2.1]{Cia78} for the case when $D$ is a polygonal set.
+Notice that classical error estimates yield the convergence rate $\alpha=1/d$ by using Lagrange finite elements of order at least $1$ on quasi-uniform partitions.
 Also, the spaces $W$ do not always coincide with $H^2(D)$.
 For example, for $d=2$, we know that $W$ is strictly larger than $H^2(D)$ when $D$ is a polygon with re-entrant corner.
 In this case, it is well known that the optimal rate $\alpha=1/2$ is yet attained, when using spaces $V_n$ associated to meshes $(\Tt_n)_{n>0}$ with proper refinement near the re-entrant corners where the functions $v\in W$ might have singularities.

 \begin{theorem} Let $0< p \le 2$.
 Let Assumption I hold.
 Let the assumptions of Lemma~\ref {lemma[ell_2summability]} hold for the spaces $W^1=V$ and $W^2=W$ with some $0<q_1\leq q_2 <\infty$.
-For $\xi >0$, let $G(\xi)$ be the set defined by \eqref{G(xi)G} for $\sigma_{r;\bs}$ as in \eqref{sigma_r,s}, $r=1,2$.
+For $\xi>1$, let $G(\xi)$ be the set defined by \eqref{G(xi)G} for $\sigma_{r;\bs}$ as in \eqref{sigma_r,s}, $r=1,2$.